JonnyBeoulve/Ladybug-Frogger/README.md

 * Randomized rock locations in the water to make the game more challenging.
 * Power ups that randomly spawn in the game field.
-* Improvements to visual style of the modals.
+* Improvements to the visual style of the modals.